 Haven completed the FIU Honors College seminar Art Society Conflict taught by Professor JW Bailly in 2018-2019, I fell in love with his immersive teaching style.
 I am currently enrolled in Miami In Miami taught by Professor JW Bailly for 2019-2020.
+As part of the course, I completed two Ineffable Miami projects: North Miami Beach and Allapattah.
+Additionally, I served the community in the Fall 2019 and Spring 2020 semesters through organizing cleanups of Chicken Key.
 Below are my Miami as Texts.

 Metro as Text

 by Nicole Patrick of FIU at Miami-Dade Metrorail, 15 September 2019

 Driving is one of my least favorite activities.
 It requires 100% concentration.
 You must calculate how long it will take you to arrive.
 It has unpreventable side effects like getting nudged between two semi-trucks, receiving the occasional bird finger because someone was not having a good day, slamming on your brakes because someone thinks it’s okay to go five miles below the speed limit in the left lane, and the worst side effect of all: being in a stand-still not once, but twice a day.
 Once in the morning and again in the evening.
 No matter where I decide to go in Miami, I will run into at least one of the above things.

 Riding public transportation is one of my favorite activities.
 It does not require 100% concentration.
 You do need to calculate how long it will take you to arrive.
 It has unpreventable side effects like getting to take a nap while you wait to arrive, initiating the occasional conversation with the passenger next to you, sitting in an air-conditioned metro car, and the best side effect of all: getting to relax because you are not driving.